talhabinhaneef/Blood-Bank-Management-System/README.md

 # Blood-Bank-Management-System
  A Simple Blood-Bank-Management-System

- A C# Project WIthout DataBase
+ A C# Project WIth SQL  SERVER on AWS Cloud Services

 # Cridentials